 What better way to enjoy the summer than to combine the two for a husky hike!

 Guided by one of our kennel staff, hike with one of our furry friends to MacDonald Lake.
 There you'll have the opportunity to cool off, go for a swim, and enjoy an optional packed lunch from The Cookhouse.

-Husky Hikes depart Wednesday-Sunday at 11:30 am and are approximately 2.5 hours long.
+Husky Hikes depart Friday-Sunday at 11:30 am and are approximately 2.5 hours long.
 Advanced reservations are required and can be made online, over the phone or in person.
 Fees below are subject to HST.

 - $30.00 per individual

 - $75.00 per family (2 adults and their children)

 NOTE: Tours may be subject to short notice cancellation if the temperature is 30+ degrees Celsius or in the event of severe weather.